sc454/DukeStudy-AndroidApp/README.md

 #### Extra Features
 In addition to the above tasks, we also created a Sign In page.
 For now, any text can be entered in the username and password fields.
 After signing in, the user is taken to the profile page.
 In subsequent sprints, this will communicate with the Firebase authentication module.

 Finally, we planned to use static, dummy data across pages.
-Instead, we actually implemented our database to fill the data on these pages instead.
+Instead, we actually went a step further and utilized our database to fill the data on these pages instead.

 :copyright: JBeibS 2017